8,000Units Under Management

 • Late or Missed Rent Payments

-An unqualified tenant may struggle to pay rent on time, causing cash flow issues.
+An unqualified tenant may struggle to pay rent on time, which causes cash flow issues.
 This means you could end up constantly chasing payments and having headaches all the time.
+If that doesn’t sound productive to you, you want your screening process to be meticulous.

 • Property Damage